the-revolutionary2018/Expense-tracker/README.md

 ## Expense Tracker

-Keep track of income and expenses.
-Add and remove items and save to local storage
+Keeps track of your total balance, income and expenses.
+Also shows a history of items you have expend money on or you have earned from.
+Provides option to add and remove items and save to local storage

 ## Website